joshmarinacci/canvasdeepdive-book/presentations/ble.md

 streams of data.
 Rather it has a bunch of key value pairs called Characteristics.
 These are grouped into sets called profiles.
 It is these profiles that let you communicate between devices.

+@note It's important to understand that Bluetooth Low Energy really has nothing to do with regular Bluetooth.
+It was originally developed by Nokia as under the name Wibree.
+The Bluetooth Special Interest group adopted it and cleaned it up, then renamed it BLE.
+Some devices support both ble and classic, some just support BLE.
+If you buy a breakout board for your arduino it will probably support one or the other but not both.

+@note Very low bandwidth, on the order of 5-10kps. power savings is the most important feature.
+You really can make a device that will run for a year on a coin cell battery.